liftoffio/geoip/README.md

   => {:country-code "US", :country-name "United States", :region-code "CA", :region-name "California",
       :city "Palo Alto", :postal-code "94301", :latitude 37.441895, :longitude -122.143005}
 ```

-# Developing
-The Maxmind Java API source is a dependency of this project.
-To get it and build it:

-    git submodule init && git submodule update
-    lein javac

 ## License